djgreeb/XDJ-X/README.md

 Displays in jogs are specially selected classic VFD, not TFT.
 These displays have a higher response speed, requiring fewer resources.
 And this is their main task, when scratching.

+The XDJ-X has such advantages as an optical crossfader, a Bluetooth transmitter capable of transmitting a master bus signal or a CUE bus.
+A built-in battery, the ability to charge the device from a socket or in a car.
+Built-in speakers (from a MacBook Pro).
+Support for Rekordbox playlists.

+And the most important advantage for me: my source code, scheme, printed circuit board.
+This will allow adding and testing ideas, algorithms of effects, gui, which in the future will be presented in new models of dj equipment from large companies.